jeremydcherry/jeremydcherry.github.io/content/brands.md

 #### Musings:

-If you're interested in reading more that I've written pondering the topic of creating compassionate work for other humans, here you go:
+If you're interested in reading more musings on the topic of creating compassionate work for other humans, here you go:

 <a href="/writing" class="btn_secondary">Keep Reading</a>